brycewray/eleventy_solo/src/posts/2020/07/goodbye-hello.md

 {% lazypicture "Vercel_screen_cap_1280x726.jpg", "Screen capture of vercel.com home page as of 2020-07-01" %}

-Best known as the preeminent host for [Next.js](https://next.js.org)-based Web sites and apps but now branching out with better support for SSGs[^nextSSG], Vercel ticked all my boxes.
+Best known as the preeminent host for [Next.js](https://next.js.org)-based websites and apps but now branching out with better support for SSGs[^nextSSG], Vercel ticked all my boxes.
 Since I've also experimented a little with Next.js and admire the thinking and team behind that platform, I already had a good feeling about Vercel.

 [^nextSSG]: Next.js isn't an SSG, although it can do that sort of thing, particularly since the [release of Next.js 9.3](https://nextjs.org/blog/next-9-3).